Skip to content

 HackerRank The Grid Search problem solution

-In this HackerRank The Grid Search problem, you have Given an array of strings of digits, try to find the occurrence of a given pattern of digits.
+In this HackerRank The Grid Search problem solution, given an array of strings of digits, try to find the occurrence of a given pattern of digits.
 In the grid and pattern arrays, each string represents a row in the grid.
+For example, consider the following grid:

 HackerRank The Grid Search problem solution